jmottster/newton/README.md

 #### Instructions

-This is a gravity and collision simulator.
-At the center is a sun sized blob, and orbiting it are randomly created Earth to Mercury sized blobs.
+This is a space-level gravity and collision simulator.
+At the center is a sun mass blob, and orbiting it are randomly created Earth to Moon mass blobs.
 This simulation uses real space level values for distance, mass, velocity, and acceleration.
-The size of the blobs are exaggerated, of course, and distance is scaled when rendered on the screen. :D Time is sped up to about 360 days per second.
+The size of the blobs are exaggerated, of course, and distance is scaled when rendered on the screen. :D Time is sped up to about 600 hours per second.

-There are a few controls here while you watch it go.
+This is a prototype, a proof of concept.
+Thus, it's not very interactive yet, it's just showing what it can simulate.
+However, there are a few controls here while you watch it go.

 * SPACEBAR - Puase/Unpause
 * F - Toggle fullscreen/windowed mode